Growth Science

 Can You Still Grow Taller After Growth Plates Close?

-Once growth plates fully fuse, the long bones can no longer lengthen — natural vertical height growth ends.
+Once growth plates fully fuse, the long bones can no longer lengthen, and natural vertical height growth ends.
 No supplement, stretch, or exercise can reopen a closed growth plate.

 Frequently Asked Questions